torvalds/linux/Documentation/driver-api/xillybus.rst

 Xillybus Overview
 -----------------

-Xillybus is an IP core and a Linux driver.
+Xillybus is an IP core and a GNU/Linux driver.
 Together, they form a kit for elementary data transport between an FPGA and the host, providing pipe-like data streams with a straightforward user interface.
 It's intended as a low- effort solution for mixed FPGA-host projects, for which it makes sense to